FabioChiodini/ReceiverCF/README.md

 # ReceiverCF
-Deploy receiver on Cloud Foundry
+Deploy receiver for project titanium Crucible on Cloud Foundry (using port 80):

 How to deploy (example)